Europe (ancient roots, modern tradition from 16th century) · 1530–present (golden age: 1750–1850)

 While photography gradually displaced hand illustration for scientific publication, botanical art continues as both a scientific and fine art tradition at institutions like Kew Gardens.
 Its influence on contemporary design is everywhere — from wedding stationery to sustainable brand packaging to interior décor.

-Key Botanical Artists
+Key Botanical artists

 MS